 There's also risk in hiring and working with vendors – what if they don't deliver on what they promised or even worse, what if they don't show up?
 This is why contracts are incredibly important when it comes to your venue and wedding vendors.
 Unless you are a lawyer, you may night understand all the legal jargon contained in a vendor contract.

 Red Flags to Watch for in a Wedding Vendor Contract

 In terms of contracts, couples should really look out for vague and ambiguous contracts.
 The contract should be quite specific as to what the couple wants.
 For instance, it is advised against booking a venue without knowing specifically where your wedding will be at the venue and having a clause to reflect that.
 Along those same lines, it's advised against booking a florist without knowing exactly what your flowers will look like.
 Couples should know upfront what the material terms of the deal are, make sure they are included in the contract, and then sign it.

-- Couples should follow their gut when it comes to hiring vendors.
-If the vendor is not on her best behavior before being booked, just imagine what he or she will be like when the sale is made!
+Couples should follow their gut when it comes to hiring vendors.
+If the vendor is not on their best behavior before being booked, just imagine what they will be like when the sale is made.
 Check Yelp, BBB, and other consumer review sites.
 Referrals are always a good thing, but if that's not possible, couples should ask their potential vendor for references.
 And, couples should always meet the vendor before booking.

 Cancellation clauses are standard, and a necessary part of the deal.
 But couples should be sure to understand those clauses before signing.